 In the 2003 paper, ‘Private equity benchmarking with PME+’, Christoph Rouvinez introduced a new way of benchmarking the performance of a PE fund by using a coefficient lambda (λ) or a scaling factor to discount the value of distributions so that the NAV of the index matches the NAV of the fund.
 The PME+ returns an IRR value of discounted distributions.
-The discounted distributions are then used to calculate Net Cash Flow and PME+ IRR calculated.
+After that the discounted distributions are used to calculate Net Cash Flow and PME+ IRR calculated.
 If the PME+ IRR is less than that of the fund’s IRR then the fund has outperformed the stock index and vice versa.

 The formula used to calculate new distribution is: Distribution x λ

 Let’s illustrate PME+ with an example.
 First, we will calculate λ, which is found by using trial and error.
 The NAV of PME+ calculations must be equal to the fund’s NAV.
 In our example the PME+ NAV must be equal to 70.

 The calculations to determine lambda and the subsequent steps make PME+ more complicated compared to LN PME method.
 For our data set, the lambda is found to be 0.9273.
 Now we will use the value of lambda to calculate the adjusted value of distributions.

 The PME+ IRR is 12% while the fund IRR is 15%.
 Hence the fund has outperformed the stock market index.

 One of the challenges with computing PME+ is that the calculations are not simple.
 Secondly the usage of a single scaling factor λ is also sensitive to strong outperformance or underperformance.
 PME+ suffers from the common limitations associated with IRR calculations.